nurainiaguse/Flicks-Movie-App/README.md

 Installing Podfiles took a while to figure out.
 I was still trying to implement the search function but is partially complete so I decided to not include the functionality yet.
 I will continue to work on it and hopefully be able to get it done soon.
+I also spent some time installing the virtual machine from which to run Mac OS X

 ## License